Pallywood: Subsequent usage

-Anat Berko, a research fellow with the conservative Israeli think-tank, International Policy Institute for Counter-Terrorism, and Edna Erez, head of the criminal justice department of the University of Illinois at Chicago, said that "the phenomenon of manufacturing documentation about the conflict has been referred to as "Pallywood" (Palestinian Authority Hollywood)."
-The Mackenzie Institute, a conservative Canadian defense and security think tank, has argued that given "a long history of posing for the cameras ... the cynical 'Pallywood' nickname from once-deceived journalists for [Palestinian Authority] news services becomes understandable."
+2012–2025

+During the 2012 Gaza War, HonestReporting, a pro-Israel media monitoring organization, accused BBC News of broadcasting footage of an injured Palestinian man who was later shown walking around, calling it a case of Pallywood.
+A BBC spokesperson said in response, "The footage shown by BBC News was edited from a longer sequence provided by the Reuters news agency in which the man in question is shown being lifted from the ground.
+He is then given attention at the roadside, before appearing later having recovered.
+Steps have been taken to ensure any re-broadcast reflects the full sequence so that is absolutely clear to our audience."
+In 2015, HonestReporting published an article titled "On This Day: The Emergence of Al-Durrah and Pallywood", in which it cast doubt on the killing of Muhammad al-Durrah in 2000, during the Second Intifada.

 David Frum alleged that pictures taken during the 2014 Gaza War that showed two brothers, weeping and wearing bloodied T-shirts after carrying the body of their dead father, had been faked.
 The pictures, which were published by Reuters, The New York Times, and Associated Press, had been targeted for criticism by a pro-Israeli blogger.
 Frum backtracked from his accusation, and apologized to New York Times photographer Sergey Ponomarev, after extensive debunking by Michael Shaw, but justified his "skepticism", describing other "Pallywood" claims.
 Frum was criticized by Washington Post media writer Erik Wemple, and also by fellow correspondent for The Atlantic, James Fallows, who called Frum's tweets "a major journalistic error".

 In 2014, after the death of two Palestinian teenagers in Beitunia, Michael Oren and an Israeli army spokesman argued that the video from a security camera was manipulated and the teenagers had only pretended to be hit.
 The official investigation discovered misconduct by a Border Police officer, who was put on trial for his actions.

 During the 2021 Israel–Palestine crisis, Yair Netanyahu claimed a 2013 video from Egypt was an example of Pallywood and showed Palestinians faking their casualties.
 A 2023 BBC Verify analysis found that usage of the term increased during previous flare-ups in the Israeli–Palestinian conflict, such as the 2014 Gaza War, the 2018–2019 Gaza border protests and the 2021 Israel–Palestine crisis.
 After the 2024 documentary film No Other Land, which depicts life under the Israeli occupation of the West Bank, won the 2025 Academy Award for Best Documentary Feature Film, Israeli news outlets Ynet and Israel National News published articles characterizing the film as "Pallywood propaganda".